DeltaVML/.github/README.md

 https://github.com/IPFSdapps
 https://github.com/dairef

-codephreak is one example of a machine learning prompt designed to function as a coding assistant
+codephreak is one example of a machine learning algorithm designed to function as a coding assistant

 DeltaVML: Modular AI Paradigm with Flexible Modular UI/UX Experience